w3f/polkadot-wiki/docs/learn/learn-async-backing.md

   parablock ancestors (i.e. parablocks that are seconded but not yet backed by paravalidators and included in the relay chain) rather than ancestors included in the relay chain state.

-These changes allow to generate parablock `P + 1` soon after parablock `P` has been generated and cashed into the unicluded segment within the first six-second time window.
-At the same time, parablock ancestor `P - 1`, pushed to the unincluded segment before `P`, is backed and included in the relay chain.
+These changes allow for a parablock `P + 1`, to begin the generation process soon after parablock `P` has been generated and appended into the unincluded segment within the first six-second time window (the span of one relay chain block).
+At the same time, parablock ancestor `P - 1`, could be pushed to the unincluded segment before `P`, is backed and included in the relay chain.

 FIGURE HERE?